Fed up of feeling unprepared when you’re about to communicate a great idea?

-I’m hosting one-day workshops where I’ll pour as much of what I’ve learned so far into over six hours of fun and energetic learning.
+My next workshop will be on 29 November in the beautiful Linlithgow Burgh Halls. where I’ll pour as much of what I’ve learned so far into over six hours of fun and energetic learning.
 I’ll be giving you real-life examples, effective techniques and practical tips to help make your presentations amazing.

 The areas we’ll cover include: getting your story straight; the ways you can tell it and great techniques that help you maximise your impact.

 Imagine a day where you can really dig down into the mechanics of developing and delivering a great talk.
 Building new skills, or re-energising things you’ve forgotten you could do.
 That’s what a workshop is all about.